msalvimjr/webpage-dcc/content/_index.md

       </br></br>

-      - Our paper *"On the Duality of Privacy and Fairness (Extended Abstract)"*, with M.Sc. graduates Bruno D. Nogueira and Thiago V. A. Silva, has been awarded the best paper prize at the International Conference on AI and the Digital Economy [CADE 2023](https://warwick.ac.uk/fac/sci/wmg/news-and-events/events/wmgevents/cade2024/).
+      - Our paper *"On the Duality of Privacy and Fairness (Extended Abstract)"*, with M.Sc. graduates Bruno D. Nogueira and Thiago V. A. Silva, has been awarded the best paper prize at the [International Conference on AI and the Digital Economy (CADE 2023)](https://warwick.ac.uk/fac/sci/wmg/news-and-events/events/wmgevents/cade2024/).

       </br></br>